 Give Lots of Hiding Spaces

-Especially because Rainbow Sharks are bigger than your Betta, this can easily intimidate them.
+A Rainbow shark is bigger than your betta; this can easily intimidate them.
 Providing lots of hiding places like plants, gravel, caves, and more will prevent this from happening.

 Pair a Juvenile Rainbow Shark With an Adult Betta